J-Cobbs/wdio_cucumber/README.md

 8. Write and run your first **single** feature (test) and check if it works

 `npx wdio wdio.conf.js --spec <path to file>`

+# Small update
+Update from 1.11.2020...
+Most likely, that's all for now folks.
+In here you can find around 20, not perfect written tests based on herokuapp page.
+Hopefully I will back soon with similar tests, (maybe with Cucumber) but written in Python because this is the next language I want to develop in, in the future.